 Sadly, Ricky died at age four.
 In one of his columns, Steve wrote, "Ricky was a very small cat, but the hole he left in our hearts is enormous.
 Our house seems empty without him.
 And at least for now, our lives seem empty, too."
 Close

-Please help Steve fight HCM through your donation to The Ricky Fund.
+Please help Steve fight HCM through your donation to the Ricky Fund.

-Persian HCM Research Fund
+Persian HCM Fund (designated for research)

 Established in 2013 by Jeanne O'Donnell to honor her cat Ronan, this fund will be used